dsasp/Easy3DScoreSupport/README.md

-# Easy3DScore Support
+# Easy3DScore App for iOS
-Version 1 available in Apple App Store.

 ## English
 Easy3DScore is a simple archery scoring app.
 Use your iPhone as scoresheet for a 3D archery event or when shooting standard WA / FITA / NFAA target faces.